-Selection
+I. Selection

-In connection with debt financings, municipal advisors, underwriters, bond counsel and other service providers will be selected from a Qualified Vendors List ("QVL") developed through a periodic Request for Qualifications ("RFQ") process or, for individual financings, through a Request for Proposals ("RFP") process, whichever method is deemed most appropriate given the specifics of the financing.
-At the discretion of the Chief Financial Officer, contracts may be awarded on a sole source basis if the Request for Proposals ("RFP") method is not feasible or is not in the best interest of the City.
-If the RFP process is deemed most appropriate given the specifics of the financing, the City will request quotes from service providers selected from the QVL.
+In connection with debt financings, financial advisors, underwriters, bond counsel and other service providers will be selected from a Qualified Vendors List (QVL) developed through a periodic Request for Qualifications (RFQ) process or, for individual financings, through a Request for Proposals (RFP) process, whichever method is deemed most appropriate given the specifics of the financing.
+At the discretion of the Finance Director, contracts may be awarded on a sole source basis if it is clear that an RFQ/RFP process is not feasible or not in the best interest of the City.

 For competitive sales, any security dealer meeting the qualification criteria outlined in the competitive bid notice may bid in the competitive sale.
-For negotiated sales, only those underwriters qualified under the RFQ process and placed on the QVL may be selected.
-Underwriters or underwriter syndicates will be approved by the Chief Financial Officer.
-The allocation of bonds among syndicate members will be at the sole discretion of the Chief Financial Officer.
+For negotiated sales, only those underwriters qualified under the RFQ/RFP process may be selected.
+Underwriters or underwriter syndicates will be selected by the Finance Director.
+The allocation of bonds among syndicate members will be at the sole discretion of the Finance Director with the approval of the City Manager or his/her designee.

-Use of Independent Municipal Advisors
+II.
+Use of Independent Financial Advisors

-The City will only hire municipal advisors who are registered with the Securities and Exchange Commission ("SEC") and the Municipal Securities Rulemaking Board ("MSRB"), per Section 15B of the Securities Exchange Act.
-If the City engages a municipal advisor who is also an investment banking firm, the firm will under no circumstances be permitted to participate as the lead underwriter or as a member of an underwriter syndicate that is bidding on the bonds for which the firm is acting as a municipal advisor.
-In addition, if the firm has any profit sharing or other type of agreement with any member of the underwriting syndicate for the transaction in question, they will not be allowed to act as the municipal advisor.
+The City will hire financial advisors who are independent.
+In the event the best available financial advisor is an investment banking firm, the firm will under no circumstances be permitted to participate as the lead underwriter or as a member of an underwriter syndicate that is bidding on the bonds for which the firm is acting as a financial advisor.
+In addition, if the firm has any profit sharing or other type of agreement with any member of the underwriting syndicate for the transaction in question, they will not be allowed to act as the financial advisor.
 In general, no agreement will be permitted that would compromise the firm's ability to provide independent advice or that could be reasonably perceived by the City as a conflict of interest.
-Advisors must alert the Chief Financial Officer, in writing, of any conflict, potential conflict, or potentially perceived conflict prior to entering into an agreement with the City, or if occurring after entering into an agreement with the City, as soon as the conflict, potential conflict, or potentially perceived conflict arises.
+Advisors must alert the Finance Director, in writing, of any conflict, potential conflict, or potentially perceived conflict prior to entering into an agreement with the City, as soon as the conflict, potential conflict, or potentially perceived conflict arises.

+III.
 Communication/Solicitation

-All consultants, including all investment banking firms, municipal advisors, bond counsel, and other consultants hired in connection with any bond transaction will direct all communications, solicitations and questions to the Chief Financial Officer or his/her designee.
-Underwriters are reminded that under MSRB Rule G-37, a firm may be banned from providing underwriting services to the City for two years for making any political contributions to elected City officials.
+All financial consultants, including all investment banking firms, financial advisors, bond counsel, and other consultants hired in connection with any bond transaction will direct all communications, solicitations and questions to the Finance Director or his/her designee.
+Underwriters are reminded that under Rule G-37 of the Municipal Securities Rulemaking Board (MSRB) that a firm may be banned from providing underwriting services to the City for two years for making any political contributions to elected City officials.